Configuring Vite manualChunks for Vendor Isolation

 3. Exact Configuration & CLI Implementation

-To resolve vendor bloat, override the default chunking strategy in vite.config.ts using a deterministic manualChunks function.
-This approach maps specific dependency trees to isolated cache groups while preserving tree-shaking integrity.
+Override the default chunking strategy in vite.config.ts using a deterministic manualChunks function that maps specific dependency trees to isolated cache groups while preserving tree-shaking integrity.

 import { defineConfig } from 'vite';